The Best Yoga Pants for your Practice

 Materials used: Cotton vs Synthetic

 A final and important distinction to make is the different types of fabric that your yoga pants are made of.
-While we go into greater detail about the different materials used in our Buying Advice Guide, we wanted to note here the main difference between cotton and synthetic.
+While we go into greater detail about the various materials used in our Buying Advice Guide, we wanted to note here the main difference between cotton and synthetic.
 Cotton is a "natural" fiber from the cotton plant, and synthetic fibers are an oil-based product derived from plastic polymers.
 These two materials have many different properties, including melting points (keep your synthetic clothing away from open flames!), comfort and feel, as well as "eco" qualities.
 But the most important property when it comes to clothing that you sweat in is absorbency.
-As synthetic fibers are derived from oil they are naturally hydrophobic (they do not like water), and are not as absorbent as cotton.
+As synthetic fibers comeare derived from oil they are naturally hydrophobic (they do not like water), and are not as absorbent as cotton.
 Cotton is very absorbent, and this material retains more water than a synthetic one.
-Some manufacturers blend cotton with synthetics to try and get the best of both worlds, but in our experience and testing process we discovered that this is not always a successful choice.
-For this reason, we purposefully did not include any cotton-blend pants in our review this year.
+Some manufacturers blend cotton with synthetics to try and get the best of both worlds, but in testing process, we discovered that this is not always a successful choice.
+For this reason, we purposefully did not include any cotton-blend models in our review this year.

 Unless you'll be doing the gentlest of gentle yoga classes and don't anticipate sweating one drop, we'd go for models made with all synthetic material over a cotton or cotton-poly blend.